cartok/frameworks/README.md

 ### Stage 3: Explorations

-- [ ] Try out or update on CSS solutions
+- [ ] Implement different CSS solutions
   - [ ] vanilla-css-extract
+  - [ ] tailwind
   - [ ] unocss
-  - [ ] tailwind
 - [ ] HTMX
       Render via SSR and realize simple CRUD using the fastest backend frameworks.
-      If framework is rather a lib and choice of database is up to me i'd want to try out Couchbase or Scylla.
+Use Couchbase or Scylla if possible, otherwise Postgres or MongoDB.

 #### Backend Frameworks